 Long Shaggy Layers for Thick Hair

-This super hot modern long shag haircut is so on-point with its shag-fringe combo.
+Opt for a super hot modern long shag haircut that’s so on-point.

-For long shags, add long feathery layers and straight-cut fringe to add movement and texture all over your hair.
+For long shags, add long feathery layers adds movement and texture all over your hair.

 Long shaggy hairstyles for thick hair work well with all face shapes.